Htunn/agentic-llm-search/README.md

 ## Features

 - **Internet Search**: Fetch and process information from the web using DuckDuckGo search
-- **Shodan Integration**: Search for internet-connected devices and services using Shodan
+- **Shodan and FOFA Integration**: Search for internet-connected devices and services using Shodan and FOFA
 - **Local LLM Inference**: Use TinyLlama for efficient inference on your local machine
 - **GPU Acceleration**: Support for Apple Silicon M-series GPU acceleration using Metal
 - **OpenAI Integration**: Optionally use OpenAI models for more powerful responses